thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 * `save_df` saves the dataframe containing the cards and all other infos needed by AnnA as a pickle file.
 Used mainly for debugging.
 Files will be saved to the folder `DF_backups`

 ## TODO
+* reach out to the dev of the mindmapping addon and show them the 2D plots you made
 * see if using graphviz instead of networkx to compute layout is faster?
 * check if using hamming distance + binary TFIDF is somewhat better than dealing with all those distances
 * switch to using Fire instead of argparse and move all the documentation to the docstring